ltelab/disdrodb/docs/source/contribute_data.rst

 The ``/data`` directory must contain your raw data files, while the ``/ground_truth`` directory must contain the corresponding ground truth files.

-Once the reader is run with the raw data, the output files is compared to the ground truth files.
+Once the reader is run with the raw data, the output files are compared to the ground truth files.
 If the files are identical, the reader is considered valid.

 If you arrived at this point and you didn't open yet a Pull Request in the `GitHub disdrodb repository <https://github.com/ltelab/disdrodb>`__ and in the `Github DISDRODB Metadata Repository <https://github.com/ltelab/disdrodb-data>`__, do it now so